aadhi-sivakumar/Google-Trends-Entertainment-Predictor/README.md

    - If not, navigate to the URL shown in the terminal (typically `http://localhost:8501`)

 ---
----

 ## 🏗️ **Project Overview**

-This project was developed as part of the **Break Through Tech AI Program** in collaboration with **Google**.
-Our team was challenged to leverage Google's vast data ecosystem to create a practical machine learning solution.

 ### Business Problem
 Entertainment studios face critical decisions about: